 On my Thanksgiving plate, I like everything to be able to go well together, and the sweet potato casserole at my family’s Thanksgiving is just too sweet to play well with the stuffing, gravy, mashed potatoes, and other Thanksgiving goodies I love so much.
 I know a lot of you are used to the marshmallow-topped sweet potato casseroles, which are always sweet, or you’re used to a version similar to my family’s, with a crunchy pecan topping.

-This recipe is based off of my grandma’s recipe, that she’s been making for as long as I can remember.
+This recipe is based on my grandma’s recipe, which she’s been making for as long as I can remember.
 She sent me a picture of her recipe.
-It included 1 1/2 cups of sugar (not including the yams packed in sugar-syrup) and 1 cup of butter.
+It included 1 1/2 cups of sugar (not including the yams packed in sugar syrup) and 1 cup of butter.
 Let’s just say I lightened things up a bit.

 Either way, most recipes call for a TON of sugar and butter.
 That leaves the dish feeling more like dessert than dinner.
 I originally wasn’t planning to include a Vegan Sweet Potato Casserole in my Gluten-Free Vegan Thanksgiving Menu.
 However my mom insisted, and on Instagram, there was EXCITEMENT about the idea.
 So, I got to work, and this one is a WINNER!

-How to make this Vegan Sweet Potato Casserole with Pecan Crumble:
+How to make this Vegan Sweet Potato Casserole: